Business

 Amazon places the customer at the core of its operations.
 The company fosters a culture where dedicated individuals passionately innovate to meet customer needs.
 Amazon has generated the largest number of U.S. jobs over the past decade, with an average wage of $19 per hour – more than double the federal minimum wage.
 The company is committed to the growth and advancement of its employees, investing over $1.2 billion in free skills training.
 This investment enables employees to excel in tech and high-demand fields like cloud computing, empowering them to progress in their careers.

 Amazon was established by Jeff Bezos in Bellevue, Washington, on July 5, 1994.
 The organization began as an online book marketplace but extended to selling hardware, programming, computer games, clothing, furniture, food, toys, and gems.
 In 2015, by market capitalization, Amazon outperformed Walmart as the most significant retailer in the United States.
 In 2017, Amazon procured Whole Foods Market for US $13.4 billion, which generously expanded its impression as an actual retailer.
-In 2018, its two-day conveyance administration, Amazon Prime, outperformed 100 million subscribers worldwide.
+Moreover, in 2018, its two-day conveyance administration, Amazon Prime, outperformed 100 million subscribers worldwide.

 The organization has been scrutinized for different works, including mechanical reconnaissance overextending, a hyper-serious and demanding work culture, tax avoidance, and anti-competitive.
 However, there are still millions of Amazon employees globally.
 So, exactly how many employees does Amazon have?
 Continue reading to find out more.